 Making sure everyone is on the same page, and that they understand the importance of the issue, will help to build that culture of compliance and data security.

-Protect patient privacy while collecting health information on any device with HIPAA-compliant online forms.
+Protect patient privacy while collecting health information on any device with HIPAA-friendly online forms.

 2. Perform a security risk assessment